Ariel Rider Ebikes logo

 • If the motor does not engage or an error appears, stop testing immediately and contact tech support.

-• Repeat for the taillight.
+• Repeat the process separately for the taillight.

 Basic Configuration Overview